midl-dev/midl-website.github.io/_frontpage_items/frontpage-02.md

 Independent delegation services charge less.
 But they may be unreliable, requiring constant scrutiny.

-There is a MIDL way !
+There is a MIDL way!